genesis-community/cf-genesis-kit/MANUAL.md

 ## Choosing a Database

-Cloud Foundry storesits metadata in a set of relational databases, either MySQL or PostgreSQL.
+Cloud Foundry stores its metadata in a set of relational databases, either MySQL or PostgreSQL.
 These database house things like the orgs and spaces defined, application instance counts, blobstore pointers (tying an app to its droplet, for instance) and more.